remix-run/remix/docs/guides/streaming.md

 }
 ```

 We'll assume that `getPackageLocation` is slow.
 This will lead to initial page load times and transitions to that route to take as long as the slowest bit of data.
-There are a few things you can do to optimize this and improve the user experience:
+Before reaching for rendering a fallback we recommend exploring ways to speed up that slow data, though not always possible here are a few things to explore first:

 - Speed up the slow thing (😅).
+  - Optimize DB queries.
+  - Add caching (LRU, Redis, etc).
+  - Use a different data source.
-- Parallelize data loading with `Promise.all` (we have nothing to parallelize in our example, but it might help a bit in other situations).
+- Load data concurrently loading with `Promise.all` (we have nothing to make concurrent in our example, but it might help a bit in other situations).

+If initial page load is not a critical metric for your application, you can also explore the following options that can improve the perceived performance of your application client side only:

-- Use the [`prefetch` prop on `<Link />`][link] (only helps client-side transitions, not initial page load).
+- Use the [`prefetch` prop on `<Link />`][link].
-- Add caching (not possible/reasonable in some cases).
-- Add a global transition spinner (only helps improve UX client-side transitions).
+- Add a global transition spinner.
-- Add a localized skeleton UI (only helps improve UX client-side transitions).
+- Add a localized skeleton UI.

 If these approaches don't work well, then you may feel forced to move the slow data out of the Remix loader into a client-side fetch (and show a skeleton fallback UI while loading).
 In this case you'd render the fallback UI on the server render and fire off the fetch for the data on the client.
 This is actually not so terrible from a DX standpoint thanks to [`useFetcher`][usefetcher].
 And from a UX standpoint this improves the loading experience for both client-side transitions as well as initial page load.
 So it does seem to solve the problem.

-But it's still sub optimal for two reasons:
+But it's still sub-optimal for two reasons:

 1. Client-side fetching puts your data request on a waterfall: document -> JavaScript -> data fetch
 2. Your code can't easily switch between client-side fetching and server-side rendering (more on this later).